General (Retired) Bajwa wanted Usman Buzdar removed as CM Punjab: Imran Khan - ExBulletin

 General (Retired) Bajwa wanted Usman Buzdar removed as CM Punjab: Imran Khan

-Pakistan’s Tehreek-e-Insaf (PTI) President Imran speaks during an interview with a private channel in Lahore December 12, 2022.
-YouTubeImran Khan announces the dissolution of the assemblies in December.
-He declined to name Aleem Khan CM due to allegations.
-General (retired) Bajwa controlled NAB.

-Pakistan Tehreek-e-Insaf (PTI) President Imran Khan claimed on Saturday that former army chief of staff General (Retired) Qamar Javed Bajwa told him to replace Usman Buzdar by Aleem Khan as Chief Minister of Punjab.
+ISLAMABAD, December 10: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan claimed on Saturday that former army chief of staff, General (Retired) Qamar Javed Bajwa had told him said to replace Usman Buzdar with Aleem Khan as chief minister of Punjab.

 General (Retired) Bajwas’ request to fire Buzdar was strange, said Khan who recently made allegations against the ex-COAS in an interview with a private TV channel.

-Khan, who was removed as prime minister following a no-confidence vote in April, said: “(Retired) General Bajwa has asked to fire Usman Buzdar.
-He would insist on making Aleem Khan the Chief Minister of Punjab.”
+Khan, who was removed as prime minister following a no-confidence vote in April, said: “(Retired) General Bajwa has called for the removal of Usman Buzdar.
+He would insist on making Aleem Khan the chief minister of Punjab.

-The former Prime Minister said that he informed General (Retired) Bajwa that Aleem had many allegations against him and in light of these allegations he could not appoint him as Chief Minister.

-The former prime minister has revealed that outgoing CM of Punjab Chaudhry Parvez Elahi does not want Aleem as chief minister of the province.

 Rebuking the Pakistan Democratic Movement (PDM)-led government, the ex-prime minister said the cross-party alliance was “trying” to disqualify him.